 Preventing HIV and Teen Pregnancy in Kenya: The Roles of Teacher Training and Education Subsidies

-In groups 2 and 3, children already enrolled in sixth grade classes were given a free uniform.
+Free Uniforms Only: Children already enrolled in sixth grade classes were given a free uniform.
 Implementers also announced that students still enrolled in school the following year would be eligible for a second uniform, and distributed uniforms again the following year.

 To evaluate the impact of the two programs on sexual behavior and sexual health, survey data was collected on youths’ sexual behavior.
 Such survey data can be subject to reporting biases, however.
 It was therefore important to complement this data with an objective measure of the incidence of unprotected sex, which is the main mode of HIV transmission in Kenya.
-Two such measures were considered: (1) childbearing rates and (2) sexually transmitted infection rates.
+Two such measures were considered: (1) childbearing rates and (2) STI infection rates.
 Childbearing rates were monitored regularly between 2003 and 2010.
 STI infection rates (specifically, Herpes and HIV infection rates) were measured during a long-term follow-up in 2009-2010.

-Duflo Esther, Pascaline Dupas and Michael Kremer.
+Duflo, Esther, Pascaline Dupas, and Michael Kremer.
+2015.
 "Education, HIV and Early Fertility: Experimental Evidence from Kenya."
-CEPR Discussion Paper No. 10338, January 2015.
+American Economic Review 105(9): 2757-2797.